-Unfortunately, our state does not share that tradition, despite overtures to the leadership of the legislative branch by the judiciary over the past 25 years to institute this practice.
+Unfortunately, our state does not share that tradition, despite requests to the leadership of the legislative branch by the judiciary over the past 25 years to institute this practice.
 Why is this important?

-The co-equal branches of government--the separation of powers, the checks, and balances--have served this country and our state very well.
-But the tension between the three branches of government that was built into our Constitution on purpose by our forefathers has a very real impact on the relationship among the three branches.
-I would suggest to you that our form of government, that we cherish, has lasted because of our independent judiciary.
-Our independent judiciary is the envy of the world, yet too often we take it for granted.
+The existence of co-equal branches of government - the

-It is important to our state that we have a strong and vital judiciary....
-A judiciary that is a co-equal branch of government.
-Addressing a joint session of the Legislature is a strong statement that the judiciary is a co-equal branch of government.
-It also allows the judiciary an opportunity to explain to the other branches of government what the judiciary's role is and its vision.
-However, beginning this new venture of giving a State of the Judiciary Address before the ABA and the Arkansas Judicial Council is appropriate and a good thing.
+separation of powers, the checks and balances - have served this country and our state very well.
+But the tension between the three branches of government that was purposefully built into our Constitution by our forefathers has a very real impact today on the relationship among the three branches.
+I would suggest to you that this form of government that we cherish has lasted because of our independent judiciary.
+This independent judiciary is the envy of the world; yet too often we take it for granted.
+It is important to our state that we have a strong and vital judiciary.... a judiciary that is a co-equal branch of government.
+Addressing a joint session of the legislature is a strong statement that the judiciary is a co-equal branch of government and also allows an opportunity to explain the judiciary's role and vision.

-The Judiciary and the Bar Association enjoy a wonderful relationship that thrives in no small part because of the quarterly meetings we have with the bar leadership to share our mutual concerns.
-Everything the judiciary undertakes to strengthen and improve our judicial system is primarily dependent upon the support of both the bench and the bar.
-The work the court does could not be done without our committees and the time that is given by the members of the ABA and the judiciary that serve on those committees.
-On behalf of the Court, thank you.
+Beginning this new venture of giving a State of the Judiciary address before the bench and the bar is still an appropriate and good thing.
+The Judiciary and the Bar Association enjoy a wonderful relationship that thrives in no small part because of the quarterly meetings I have with the bar leadership to share our mutual concerns.
+Everything the judiciary undertakes to strengthen and improve our judicial system is primarily dependent upon the support of the members of the bar.
+The work the Supreme Court does could not be done without our committees and the time that is given by the members of the bar and the bench that serve on those committees.
+On behalf of the Supreme Court, thank you.